lmaurits/BEASTling/docs/substitution.md

 (set `model=covarion` in config file)

-The binary Covarion model is suitable *only* for use with binary datasets, i.e. sets where every datapoint is either a 0 or a 1 (the most common example of this kind would be cognate class data which has been "binarised" in the traditional fashion).
-This model introduces a latent "fast" or "slow" rate, which controls the rate of transitions between 0 and 1 (transitions in either direction are always equally probable).
+The binary Covarion model is defined for binary datasets, i.e. sets where every datapoint is either a 0 or a 1.
+This model introduces a latent "fast" or "slow" state, which controls the rate of transitions between 0 and 1 (transitions in either direction are always equally probable).
+This model is typically used for cognate data.

+Note that in order to use the Covarion model, you should not provide your data in binary format (i.e. do not use a .csv file full of 1s and 0s).
+Instead, provide your data in multistate format, i.e., in the case of cognate data one column per meaning slot, with values corresponding to cognate class membership.
+BEASTling will automatically translate this into the appropriate number of binary features.
+This approach means that you can have a single data file which can be used to generate binary and multistate analyses, and also lets BEASTling share mutation rates across binary features corresponding to a single meaning slot.

 ## BSVS